Events and Exhibits

 ■ The Studio Espresso Shop at Spur Highway and Nikiski Avenue in Nikiski hosts an open mic night on Saturdays starting at 7 p.m.
 Call 776-7655.

 ■ The Bow bar in Kenai has karaoke at 9 p.m.
-Thursdays and live music Fridays and Saturdays at 10 p.m.
+Thursdays and live music Fridays, Saturdays at 10 p.m.

 ■ Hooligans Saloon in Soldotna has poker Tuesdays and Thursdays starting at 5:30 p.m. and live music Thursday, Friday, Saturday and Sunday nights.

 ■ The Duck Inn on Kalifornsky Beach Road has karaoke at 9 p.m.
-Thursdays through Saturdays.
+Thursdays and Fridays, and DJ Arisen on Saturdays.

-■ Mykel’s in Soldotna has live music Thursdays from 6-9 p.m.
-Robb Justice, and Fridays from 6:30-9:30 p.m. with Bob Ramponi and Dave Unruh.
+■ Mykel’s in Soldotna has live music Thursdays from 6-9 p.m. with Robb Justice, and Fridays and Saturdays from 6:30-9:30 p.m. with Bob Ramponi.

 ■ The Duck Inn will have live music from 7 to 10 p.m. every Wednesday with Robb Justice and Trio.